arangodb/arangodb/Documentation/Books/Manual/Programs/Arangodump/Maskings.md

 `type` is a string describing how to mask the given collection.
 Possible values are:

 - `"exclude"`: the collection is ignored completely and not even the structure data is dumped.

 - `"structure"`: only the collection structure is dumped, but no data at all

 - `"masked"`: the collection structure and all data is dumped.
 However, the data is subject to obfuscation defined in the attribute `maskings`.
 It is an array of objects, with one object per field to mask.
-Each needs at least a `path` and a `type` attribute to [define which field to mask](#path) and which [masking function](#masking-functions) to apply.
+Each object needs at least a `path` and a `type` attribute to [define which field to mask](#path) and which [masking function](#masking-functions) to apply.
 Depending on the masking type, there may exist additional attributes.